Hoarding (economics): Conducive environments

-Fear-based hoarding
+Fear or instability

 Hoarding behavior is a common response to fear, whether fear of imminent societal collapse or a simple fear of a shortage of some good.
 Civil unrest or natural disasters may lead people to collect foodstuffs, water, gasoline, generators, and other essentials which they believe, rightly or wrongly, may soon be in short supply.
 There is often an implication that hoarding occurs because individuals do not believe that the market will operate efficiently in current or expected conditions.

-Market implications of hoarding
+Market implications

+The COVID-19 pandemic triggered panic buying of hard-to-find grocery items by consumers, which led to empty shelves in grocery stores.

 Hoarding can theoretically provoke the arising of a non-consumption economy, as the products being hoarded by speculators are not available or too expensive for potential consumers to benefit from.

 If the producer or industry that manufactures a product has a low long-term responsiveness to changes in demand, economic hoarding is likely to cause demand to sharply increase, as producers are unable to produce enough units of said product to recover it from a state of scarcity due to its low elasticity of supply.

 As demand for the product increases, the products value increases, often resulting in accelerated inflation.

 Resultantly, economic hoarding is often considered to be detrimental as it can isolate commodities from the economy.

+A 2020 paper by Christopher Hansman et al indicates that that "sticky prices exacerbate household hoarding of storable goods", because "[w]hen stores are slow to adjust prices following a cost shock, households have an incentive to stockpile just as in a typical retail sale.
+In Hansman et al's paper, they "reject [the] panic/precautionary motives" for hoarding and propose instead this "sticky-price" rationale.

 Due to the complexity of the economy and the flows of resources occurring within it, critics argue that the effect economic hoarding has on the economy is abstracted and the results of economic hoarding can be highly varied.

 In some instances, where the profit generated from the act of hoarding is reinjected into the economy, the economy may benefit from economic growth that the act of economic hoarding has provided.

 Conversely, economic hoarding may compromise the initiative to invest in active agents in the economy, especially when the hoarded asset promises higher returns, resulting in reduced economic growth.

 Similarly, hoarding money in savings can theoretically both benefit and disadvantage the economy.

 While there is low risk of currency oversupply and accelerated inflation when hoarding money, financial hoarding may distort the value of assets and commodities and intensify the risk of losing money in investments or business ventures, as less money circulates through active economic instruments such listed companies.